denlukas/IAV_Classification/README.md

 # or
 uv run app ml predict-labeled-model DIOR_SS13_Kinga.keras all_traces_predict_model.tsv --threshold 0.6
 ```
-A .tsv file will be created in the 'IAV_output folder', where you can analyze the prediction probabilities.
+A .tsv file will be created in the `IAV_output` folder, where you can analyze the prediction probabilities.
 Furthermore it creates either a prediction probability histogram or an prediction evaluation report.
 <br>

 ### 4.2 How to train and evaluate new models